 For many, dogs are less like pets and more like important members of the family.
 They’re best friends and constant companions, helping cultivate love, warmth, and joy.
 And, according to the data, no one likes to leave their four-legged family members behind when they travel.

 The number of guests traveling with dogs is increasing year over year.
-According to a recent TripAdvisor survey, 53% of pet owners take their furry friends with them when they hit the road.
-However, only 25% of vacation rentals are willing to accommodate pet owners.
+According to a recent survey we conducted about guests’ travel plans, more than a third of pet owners want to take their furry friends with them when they hit the road.
+However, less than 25% of vacation rentals are willing to accommodate pet owners, and we’ve seen a 6% decline in pet-friendly rentals nationwide so far in 2020.
 With so many guests searching for dog-friendly rentals, switching over may be the competitive edge you need to earn more.

 Read on to learn about the benefits of becoming a dog-friendly Vacasa rental.

 Allowing pets on your property means your potential customer base increases, which in turn leads to higher occupancy rates.
-We analyzed data points across our booking partners and found that homes allowing dogs had higher rental income and higher occupancy than those that don’t—on average 10–20% higher.
+We analyzed data points across our booking partners and found that homes allowing dogs had higher rental revenue—on average 10–20% higher—and higher occupancy than those that don’t.

 Worried about your rental going to the dogs, so to speak?
 You can rest easy: Our housekeepers are well-trained in cleaning up after pets and will keep your home sparkling clean.
 More importantly, we compared guest reviews of dog-friendly and non-dog-friendly Vacasa homes and found zero difference in cleanliness or property condition scores.